FryingDutch/Blocked/README.md

-# Blocked
+# ParticleExplosion

-A simple showcase of a 2D platformer, no textures are being rendered yet and the physics are far from optimal.
+**Blocked** is a 2D platformer written in C++.
-Mostly the project is focused on playing with camera movement and building an easy to use framework for developing a multilevel game.
+It's a simple showcase, mainly focused on finding a good way to build a easy to use framework for a multilevel game.
+This also includes a good focus on the use of camera movement.
+**Blocked** makes use of [SDL2](https://www.libsdl.org/index.php)

+## Known issues and limitations
+- The physics have not been optimized.
+- Only allows for one spawn point on each side.